-This chapter briefly describes how the mathematical and numerical robustness of FDS has been verified in accordance with the general criteria listed in ASTM E 1355:
+This chapter briefly describes how the mathematical and numerical robustness of FDS has been verified following the general criteria listed in ASTM E 1355:

-Analytical Tests: Comparison of the computed solutions with closed-form solutions of the governing equations.

-Code Checking: Verification of the basic structure of the computer code, either manually or automatically with a code-checking program, to detect irregularities and inconsistencies.

-Numerical Tests: Assessment of the magnitude of the residuals from the solution of a numerically solved system of equations (as an indicator of numerical accuracy) and the reduction in residuals (as an indicator of numerical convergence).
+- Analytical Tests Comparison of the computed solutions with closed-form solutions of the governing equations. - Code Checking Verification of the basic structure of the computer code, either manually or automatically with a code-checking program, to detect irregularities and inconsistencies. - Numerical Tests Assessment of the magnitude of the residuals from the solution of a numerically solved system of equations (as an indicator of numerical accuracy) and the reduction in residuals (as an indicator of numerical convergence).